New Patients 215.234.3772

 Once they complete podiatric medical school, they become a Doctor of Podiatric Medicine (DPM).
 This is a four year program that focuses on all systems and structures related to the foot, ankles, and lower limbs.
 This includes, but is not limited to, the joints, bones, muscles, tendons, ligaments, nerves, and skin.

 After medical school, a podiatrist will undergo clinical training and residency to gain hands-on experience.
 Podiatric residencies typically last three year and take place in clinical setting or a hospital.
 The next step is to obtain a license to practice medicine in the state in which you will operate.
-Dr. William S. Lynde, Dr. Michael J. Lynde, Dr. Margaret Kerins, and Dr. Jaclyn Reed are all licensed and highly experienced podiatrists in Newtown, PA.
+Dr. William S. Lynde, Dr. Michael J. Lynde, Dr. Margaret Kerins, and Dr. Kenneth Lai are all licensed and highly experienced podiatrists in Newtown, PA.

 When Should I See a Podiatrist?